Baron5678/OOD-Project/README.md

 value is path to allocate JSON file and key is ClassID, also convention for name of serialized files follows:  (ClassName).json.
 Currently, all serialized data is kept in ./DataFiles/JSON.

+Project Task 2 New data source

+I have designed builder and directors to each class to be constructed from NetworkSource.
+Using builder pattern, I encapsulate the construction of a complex object and allow it to be constructed step by step.
+Also using Visitor pattern and Command pattern, I have implemented command print, also expecting other commands to be implemented